-- This also comes into play in Verin's Crowning Moment of Awesome.
-Verin swore an oath to the Dark One, not to betray him until her final hour.
+- This also comes into play with Verin.
+Verin was forced to swear an oath to the Dark One, not to betray him until the hour of her death.
 So she takes poison and spends her final hour debriefing Egwene on everything the Black Ajah has been up to.

-- In The Dresden Files series, the protagonist remarks that deals with The Fair Folk tend to be "heavily technical", to the point where his faerie godmother says "Give me your hand" and he replies, "I need my hand, Godmother".
+- In The Dresden Files series, The Fair Folk are physically unable to lie.
+As a result they tend to be very good at being misleading while still telling the truth.
+The protagonist remarks that as a result their deals tend to be "heavily technical", to the point where his faerie godmother says "Give me your hand" and he replies, "I need my hand, Godmother".
+Fortunately for him, she takes it in good humor and responds: "No, silly child.
+Simply put your hand in mine."

-- Used in a self-aware fashion in the Enchanted Forest Chronicles.
+- Used in a self-aware fashion.
 Cimorene's Unwanted Suitor wishes to defeat a dragon and marry his (the dragon's) princess; after the wish is made, Cimorene points out that her dragon is female and therefore the wish wouldn't apply because the prince said "his".
 However, she does point him towards another princess.

 - In Talking To Dragons Shiara tries this on Daystar's behalf; he had promised to help the princess, and she asked for his sword.
 Shiara argues that it's not his sword, but the Sleeping King's.
 Daystar refuses to accept this, and Shiara thinks it very unfair that only he has to fulfill what the words meant.

 - Used several times in the Belisarius Series.

 - Belisarius offers to swear an oath that the private discussion he wishes to have with Narses (then working for the enemy commander Damodara) will not do harm to Damodara.
 Later, Damodara realizes that said offered oath was that no harm would come to him personally, not to his superiors.
 Said conversation also revolves around exact words, specifically the oath Damodara's troops had made to serve the Malwa Emperor... it didn't say anything about who that emperor might be.
 Damodara also uses exact words later on when discussing the whole thing with Narses.